apanda/svg-points/README.md

     - ymin: the y value of the left-most point
     - ymax: the y value of the right-most point

 To convert log-linear CDFs use points-to-cdf-log.py.
-You will need one additional parameter:
+Parameters are:
+    - expmin: the exponent of the x value of the left-most point
+    - expmax: the exponent of the x value of the right-most point
+    - ymin: the y value of the left-most point
+    - ymax: the y value of the right-most point
     - base: the base of the logarithm (usually 10)